AT&T DL72219 Review

 Our Analysis and Test Results

-We started off our scores by rating and ranking the sound quality of each of the cordless phones.
-We did this by comparing the quality of a recorded message left by each product and having our judges compare and score the call quality when using each phone.
+We began our test by evaluating and ranking the audio quality of each phone.
+We left messages to be scored by judges and had them compare the call quality multiple times.
 The DL72219 did quite well, performing above average compared to the competing phones.

 Our judges liked that conversations came through very clear and understandable for the most part.
 Voices didn't sound perfectly crystal-clear like they would with a face-to-face conversation but didn't sound overly hollow or distorted like they do on some of the cheapest models.